bgoonz/gists-revamp/by-extension/markdown/electronics.md

 Transistor, semiconductor device for amplifying, controlling, and generating electrical signals.
-Transistors are the active components of integrated circuits, or “microchips,” which often contain billions of these minuscule devices etched into their shiny surfaces.
+Transistors are the active components of integrated circuits, or “microchips, " which often contain billions of these minuscule devices etched into their shiny surfaces.
 Deeply embedded in almost everything electronic, transistors have become the nerve